Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/autonomous/hereford-auton.typ

   Parameters:
   - length - A decimal value representing how many wheel rotations the drivetrain should move
-  - velocity - A positive value from 0 - 600 reprenting how fast the drivetrain should move in RPM */ void drive(double length, unsigned short int velocity) {
+  - velocity - A positive value from 0 - 600 representing how fast the drivetrain should move in RPM */ void drive(double length, unsigned short int velocity) {
   // Delays the function until the drivetrain has stopped moving